A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Related Work

+This approximation is similar to the first-order approximation given in \citep{finn2017model} where the second and higher-order terms are neglected.
+We want to show a faster way to solve the \textit{\biopt{}} weight optimization problem with a tradeoff in performance.
+Our experimental results show that we achieve state-of-the-art performance using \sysname{}.
+Our results also show that \sysname{}-FO leads to a loss in performance with a commensurate gain in speed compared to the unmodified \sysname{} version.

-The number of weight hyper-parameters in the instance weighted MAML scheme correlates to the number of data instances in the query sets of meta-training task data sets.
-We need to determine a significant amount of hyper-parameters if the number of training tasks or data instances is enormous.
-A more significant number of unknown hyper-parameters affects our hyperparameter optimization algorithm and leads to instabilities during training.
-Accordingly, we seek to evaluate a smaller number of hyperparameters by sharing the weights among instances.
-Task weighting scheme is an occurrence of weight sharing where we share the same weight among all the instances in the query set.
-Apart from choosing a task weighting scheme, we tried to cluster tasks based on some similarity criteria to share the same weight among all the data instances in a cluster's query sets.
-We likewise present an ablation study in the experiments section illustrating how the number of clusters in the training tasks or instances affects our RW-MAML algorithm's performance.
+\textbf{Weights Sharing.} The number of weight hyper-parameters in the instance-level weighting scheme correlates to the number of data instances in the query sets of the meta-training tasks.
+We need to determine a significant amount of hyper-parameters if the number of training tasks or data instances is enormous, which in turn affects the hyper-parameter optimization algorithm, leading to instabilities during training.
+Accordingly, we seek to evaluate a smaller number of hyper-parameters by sharing the weights among instances.
+The task-weighting scheme is an occurrence of weight sharing where we share the same weight among all the instances in the query set.
+Apart from the task-level weighting scheme, we try to cluster tasks based on some similarity criteria to share the same weight among all the data instances in a cluster's query sets.
+We likewise present a sensitive analysis in the experiment section illustrating how the number of clusters in the training tasks or instances affects the \sysname{} algorithm's performance.